pbayer/ProcessFlows.jl/README.md

 `PFlow.jl` is a `Julia` library, which simulates the main physical characteristics of production systems and projects:

-- processing of orders,
+- processing of orders
 - in given sequences,
-- taking different and varying processing times and
+- taking different and varying processing times
 - through different workunits,
 - which are prone to failures.

 Often several resources are available for doing a job, sometimes orders have to compete for certain resources.
 Sometimes components or other prerequisites are required in order to process orders.
 Sometimes there are physical or policy limits to buffer sizes.
-Multitasking may be required or restricted … There are **multiple dependencies** which have to be simulated in order to get system level characteristics like
+Multitasking may be required or restricted … There are **multiple constraints and dependencies** which have to be simulated in order to get system level characteristics like

 - utilization,
 - throughput,